Package 'geobounds'

 • worldBankIncomeGroup: The World Bank income group the country is associated with.

-• admUnitCount: Count of administrative units in the file.
+• admUnitCount: The number of administrative units in the file.

 • meanVertices: Mean number of vertices defining the boundaries of each administrative unit in the layer.